 When in Khorog make sure to head to the travellers favourite food stop at the Delhi Darbar Indian restaurant for cheap and tasty Indian food.

-Coming From Dushanbe/Khorog In Tajikistan.
+Coming From Dushanbe/Khorog In Tajikistan

-Check the visa situation for Kyrgyzstan for yourself but many countries these days get a free 60 day visa on arrival at any border.
+Check the visa situation for Kyrgyzstan for yourself but many countries these days get a free 60-day visa on arrival at any border.

 Stay there for a night and next morning try and find a taxi heading up to Langar (it could take a long time) or try hitch-hiking, although not many cars come through going all that way.

-Then you will have to hitch-hike/taxi back to Khorog then take shared taxi from there to Murghab.
+Then you will have to hitch-hike/taxi back to Khorog then take a shared taxi from there to Murghab.
 No public taxis do the road from Langar up to Murghab.

 The Ultimate Road Trip On The Pamir Highway

-There are plenty of hiking options etc that you can do in the Pamirs, but that is best to do after the road trip as you will spend a few days up in the mountains etc and a waste of time having a car around.
+There are plenty of hiking options that you can do in the Pamirs.
+That is best to do after the road trip as you will spend a few days up in the mountains etc, and a waste of time having a car around.